 The recruiting world can learn a lot from the marketing realm, especially now that recruitment marketing is becoming more established.
 Organized campaigns, content marketing, and using social media to reach passive job hunters are some of the ideas that made their way in between these two sectors.
 Another idea that makes sense to cross over is the idea of a multi-channel approach to building a talent network.

 Just what is a talent network in this context?
 It’s your followers on social media, readers of your content, and your pool of potential candidates.
-It’s the people who, when they’re ready to change jobs, will remember you and come looking, without you needed to do any further convincing.
-These are your word of mouth marketers, telling their friends and cohort at work about your employer brand and your employee value proposition.
+It’s the people who, when they’re ready to change jobs, will remember you and come looking, without you needing to do any further convincing.
+These are your word-of-mouth marketers, telling their friends and cohort at work about your employer brand and your employee value proposition.

 1) Know Your Employer Brand

 If you remember only one piece of this article, make it this.
 You can’t expect other people, outside your company, to remember and spread the word about your excellent employer brand if you don’t own it first.
 You need to have that brand, and all of the pieces of your employee value proposition, down cold before you start selling it to potential candidates.

 What would happen if you were to engage with a follower on Twitter who wrote a question that you couldn’t answer in a timely manner?
 You’d lose their attention and likely their interest.

 Before you post articles boasting your fantastic benefits package, be sure to know that package inside out and upside down.
 That way, when the questions come up, you can wow them with your encyclopedic knowledge AND your real-time response.
 Now you’ve got a word-of-mouth champion on your side who will continue to spread the word to their network.